usc-isi-i2/kgtk/docs/transform/query.md

 generally around 1-2.5 times the uncompressed size of all imported KGTK files depending on indexing requirements.
 For large datasets it is often useful to specify dedicated graph caches via the `--graph-cache` option to keep file sizes manageable.
-Note that all graphs queried in a single query must reside in the same graph cache.
+It is also possible to spread data files over several graph caches and then attach them via the `--aux-cache` directive (see [**Auxiliary Graph Caches**](#auxiliary-graph-caches) for more details).
+Note that all graphs queried in a single query must reside in either the main graph cache or one of the auxiliary caches.

 For best performance, cache files should reside on a local, internal SSD drive and not be accessed via a USB connection or network share